-- Archery, BB gun shooting, and slingshot shooting are not approved unit activities. - The use of pellet air rifles is restricted to Webelos Scouts in a Boy Scouts of America resident camp setting only. - Kindergarten-age boys in the Lion pilot program are not approved to participate in Cub Scout shooting sports activities. - The Multi-Gun Airsoft Experience introduced in August 2015 was not designed for participation in this award.
+- Archery, BB gun shooting, and slingshot shooting are not approved unit activities. - The use of pellet air rifles is restricted to Webelos Scouts in a Boy Scouts of America resident camp setting only. - Kindergarten-age youth in the Lion program may participate in Cub Scout archery or slingshot activities. - The Multi-Gun Airsoft Experience introduced in August 2015 was not designed for participation in this award.
 Airsoft guns are not approved for use in the Cub Scout shooting sports program. - All local, state, and federal laws for BB guns, archery, and slingshot shooting must be followed.